 What of the property portfolios of some of the more “traditional” churches, asset-rich with dwindling, ageing congregations?

 How much would actual charities like the Bob McGuire Foundation be able to disburse if there was a tie between funding and works?

-Well, let your mind boggle… nobody’s lifting the veil of secrecy from that one while there’s a buck to be salted away or diverted to propaganda purposes.search
+Well, let your mind boggle… nobody’s lifting the veil of secrecy from that one while there’s a buck to be salted away or diverted to propaganda purposes.feedback

 The Rise of Atheism – Global Atheist Convention, Melbourne March 12-14th 2010